webexpress-framework/WebExpress/doc/development_guide.md

 |catalog.xml     |The catalog.xml file collects all metadata (including the package state) of the installed packages.
 |package.wxp     |Each installed package is saved unpacked for future actions.

 New packages can be installed on the fly by copying them into the packages directory by the user.
 The provisioning service cyclically scans the directory for new packets and loads them.
 If a package is to be deactivated without removing it, the `PackageManager` notes it in the catalog (state `Disable`).
 In addition package, the directory of the deactivated package is deleted and all contents (components) are removed from the running `WebExpress`.
 When `WebExpress` boots up and initializes, the catalog is read and the disabled packages are excluded.
 A disabled package is activated by changing the state in the catalog and unpacking and loading the package into the package directory.
 When a package is deleted, it is removed from the package directory and from the catalog.
 The `PackageManager` manages the catalog.
-This can be accessed at runtime via the following classes.
+This can be accessed at runtime via the following classes:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗